Queen Elizabeth II: 10 Major Achievements

 It is estimated that the Commonwealth of Nations alone account for a third of the world’s population; majority of these countries are in Africa.

 As head of the Commonwealth, the Queen has been instrumental in bringing several socio-economic benefits to those countries.
 For example, the Commonwealth Games, which is held every four years, is a global event that helps to promote corporation among those 54 nations using the power of sports.
 In some regard, it is almost like the Olympics.
 It has also been estimated that the her Royal Highness visited over 110 countries during her long reign as queen.

 Weathered the storm during her “annus horribilis”

 What did Elizabeth say to the years that marked her “annus horribilis”?
 Our guess is that she must have said something like “bring it on!”

-Serves as important symbols for national identity and pride
+Served as important symbols for national identity and pride

 Fast forward to the 21st century and you can’t help but notice how the Queen never ceased to inject high doses of commitment and passion into her job.
-A true matriarch of the royal family, Elizabeth II has been responsible for making the monarchy once again relevant to the ideals and aspirations of the newer generations on social media.
-For example, she has kept up with the trends of the fast-changing internet environment.
+A true matriarch of the royal family, Elizabeth II was responsible for making the monarchy once again relevant to the ideals and aspirations of the newer generations on social media.
+For example, she kept up with the trends of the fast-changing internet environment.
 In 1997, she launched a website that details the charitable activities and works of the royal family.